Pupil Premium Funding

 Parents/guardians in England may be eligible for free school meals if you receive any of the following:

-If you think your child may possibly be eligible for free school meals, even if you don't want your child to eat school meals, please use the link above to check your eligibility.
-Every child who is eligible generates valuable income for the school.
+If you think your child may possibly be eligible for free school meals, even if you don't want your child to eat school meals, please click here to check your eligibility.